-One of the duties that falls upon your shoulders is to compile a list of the estate’s assets.
-While some of the assets are obvious such as furniture, vehicles, and houses, there may also be assets which are not as obvious and which can easily get missed.
+One of the duties that fall upon your shoulders is to compile a list of the estate’s assets.
+While some of the assets are obvious such as furniture, vehicles, and houses, there may also be assets that are not as obvious and which can easily get missed.

 The beneficiaries of the estate may lose out on valuable assets if you don’t know where to look.

 What types of assets are easily lost, and how can you find them?